-The church from the beginning of the 16th century consisted of a rectangular nave without an externally separated chancel.
-Inside the presbytery, the nave was originally separated by an oak rood screen.
-In the second half of the sixteenth century, a chapel was added on the south side.
-It was quite unusually opened to the nave with two semicircular arcades supported by a central, cylindrical pillar.
-The church was topped with an wooden arch-braced truss.
+The church from the beginning of the 16th century consisted of a rectangular nave measuring 11.9 x 4.9 meters, without an externally separated chancel.
+Inside, the presbytery was separated from the nave by an oak rood screen, originally located more on the eastern side.
+It had to be moved in the second half of the 16th century, when a chapel was added on the south side.
+It was quite unusually open to the nave with two semicircular arcades supported by a central, cylindrical pillar.

-St. Gwyddelan is a small and simple, late medieval rural church, valuable due to its original form, without many significant modernizations (porch, bellcote).
+St. Gwyddelan is a small and simple, late medieval rural church, valuable due to its original form, without many significant modernizations (porch, bellcote and cross on the gables).
 Noteworthy is the carved dragon placed near the north window.
 A window from the Tudor period has been preserved on the left side of the porch, in the eastern wall of the nave and in the southern and eastern wall of the chapel.
 The 19th century openings are the lancet southern windows located on the site of the former entrance and the western window.
 The northern portal in the porch comes from the 16th century.